7/29/22

 Unknown called and when I picked up it was silent.
 Eamon called with condolences and offered to help in any way.
 I thanked him but said I don't like to impose on my friends.
 He said he always enjoyed talking to Mother and admired the way I cared for her until the end.

 Eamon then talked about the consultant Joe Napolitan, who started out as a sports writer for the Springfield papers.
 Eamon said Napolitan would never have had a political career without Larry O'Brien, who introduced him to Ted Kennedy and Tommy O'Connor.
-Napolitan was well paid to advise Charlie Ryan in his 1995 campaign but was never around as Ryan ended up losing to Albano.
+Napolitan was well paid to advise Charlie Ryan in his 1995 campaign but was never around and Ryan ended up losing to Albano.

 Then Eamon recalled how his aunt Bridget Fitzgerald Johnson was a gung-ho supporter of "Danny Boy" Brunton and used to hold fundraisers for him featuring a local violinist and accordion player.
 She wanted Eamon to sing at these events but he refused because he was supporting Brunton's opponent O'Connor and was also a friend of Brunton critic Bill Putnam.
 She was furious when Eamon accepted a job in the O'Connor administration and wouldn't speak to him for years.
 But shortly before her death she apologized for having ostracized him over their political differences.